Scriptural Guidance on Human-AI Interaction

 In my years of balancing my life as a software developer, Christian leader, and creator of FaithGPT, I've seen firsthand the amazing potential and ethical dilemmas posed by Artificial Intelligence.
 Let me start with a controversial statement: AI should never replace Pastors or Christian community.
 Shocking?
 Maybe not, but some in the tech industry seem to believe otherwise.

-Many of you might be wondering how AI fits into the tapestry of Christian living.
-Is AI's presence in our lives a gift from God or a potential pitfall?
-These questions are becoming increasingly relevant as AI technology becomes more integrated into our daily lives.
+For foundational theological context, explore Understanding the Gospel, AI and Christian Ethics, Scripture Insights, and [These questions are becoming increasingly relevant as AI technology becomes more integrated into our daily lives.
 You're not alone in struggling to reconcile your faith with modern tech; I’ve been there too.

 The Ever-Present Challenge